leethomason/OpenSaber/readme.md

 ## Code

 The code is really the heart of this project.
-The code is set up to compile in the Arduino IDE, using teh Teensyduino extension.
+The code is set up to compile in the Arduino IDE, using the Teensyduino extension.

 First you will need to set up libraries.
 Then you need to configure you particular saber in "pins.h".

 ### Libraries

-Regrettably, the 'saber' source code uses some forked libraries.
-They are all available on the github pages.
-I regret having to fork - it adds complexity and overhead - but there are issues I haven't otherwise been able to work around.

 #### Accelerometer